 In June, we do our spring shots and castrating.
 Each calf gets vaccinated for at least 12 different diseases.
 The bulls are castrated with a sharp knife – the cleanest and most humane way we’ve found to do it.
 The younger the calves are when castrated, the quicker they heal.
 The cows also get a booster on certain vaccinations at this time prior to breeding – this helps safeguard their upcoming pregnancy.

 In July, we put the bulls with the cows.
 The virgin heifers are with the bulls for 30 days, and the cows get the bulls’ company for 60 days.

 Fall booster shots are given to the calves in late August or early September.
 We give some additional vaccinations to prepare them for life apart from mama, which will be coming soon.

-We've been retaining ownership on most calves in the past five or so years.
-The cattle we've sold on quality grids have done well – up to 100% USDA Choice or better.
+We’ve retained ownership on several groups of calves in the past five or so years.
+The cattle we’ve sold on quality grids have done well – up to 100% USDA Choice or better.